aiven/devportal/docs/tutorials/anomaly-detection.rst

 6. Select **Aiven for PostgreSQL®** and then select the ``demo-postgresql`` service.
 7. Click **Integrate**.

-Once the above steps are completed, your **Data Flow** section should be similar to the below
+Once the above steps are completed, your **Data Flow** section should be similar to the below:

 .. image:: /images/tutorials/anomaly-detection/flink-integrations-done.png
       :alt: Aiven for Apache Flink Overview tab, showing the Integrations to Aiven for Apache Kafka and Aiven for PostgreSQL